 Firstly, did you choose the correct glue according to your experience?

 When buying lash glue, lots of people want the ‘strongest one’ but that does not always mean it's the best one for you.
 The strongest generally means the fastest drying so here is where the trouble lies.
-If you are placing a fan or lash and this usually takes you 3 - 5 seconds but you’re using a glue that dries in 0.5 - 1 seconds, then this glue will not work for you!
+If you are placing a fan or lash and this usually takes you 3 - 5 seconds but you’re using a glue that dries in 0.5 - 1 second, then this glue will not work for you!
 To begin with, we always recommend choosing a glue that dries slower.
 Don’t worry!
 It will still do its job perfectly fine, it’ll just suit you and your level of experience much better.
 You can stop with the obsession that some glues are stronger than others, you can still get perfect retention with slow-drying glue too!